 Deep below the surface of The Black Hills is a dark and sprawling world yet to be fully discovered.
 There you’ll find the cave systems of Western South Dakota, a must-visit destination for anyone in search of subterranean adventure.
 But before you strap on your headlamp and go spelunking into these complex chasms – here are a few things you might not know about The Black Hills Caves.

 1. THEY ARE ASTOUNDINGLY EXPANSIVE – YET SURPRISINGLY COMPACT

-Jewel Cave National Monument, located just west of Custer, is the third-longest cave system on the planet.
+Located just west of Custer, Jewel Cave National Monument, is the third-longest cave system on the planet.
 Although it has more than 175 miles of plotted passageways, the entire system lies beneath just three square miles of land.
 Likewise, Wind Cave National Park has more than 140 miles of explored caverns and counting – yet it’s so maze-like and intertwining that it’s recognized as the densest cave system in the world.

 2. THEY ARE HOME TO SOME VERY RARE ROCKS